 The Many Benefits of Grass Fed Whey Protein

 Most people know it’s important to get enough protein in their diet.
-It’s even more valuable though to get the right kind of high-quality protein for the most health benefits.
+It’s even more valuable for good health though to get high-quality undamaged protein like grass fed whey.

 Low-quality protein sources, such as the processed meat in ready meals or hydrolyzed soy protein in many packaged goods, can do far more damage to your body than good.

-By comparison, grass fed whey can lay claim to being the very highest quality source of undenatured protein.
-It also provides many potent health benefits and valuable nutrients like conjugated linoleic acid, immunoglobulins, lactoferrin and high levels of cysteine for glutathione production.
+By comparison, grass fed whey protein benefits include being the very highest quality source of undenatured protein.
+It also provides many potent nutrients for better health, like conjugated linoleic acid, immunoglobulins, lactoferrin and high levels of cysteine for glutathione production.

-Keep reading to understand just why grass fed whey protein is so good for you compared to regular whey, simple ways to add it to your diet and how to choose the best kind and what makes it such a healthy addition to your diet.
+Keep reading to understand just why grass fed whey is so good for you compared to regular whey, simple ways to add it to your diet and how to choose the best whey protein from grass fed cows.